NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

                  (size 0 w))))
 ```

-The structure has mirror symmetry planes through the $x$ and $y$ axes.
-The source breaks the mirror symmetry through the $y$ axis, but we still have *odd* mirror symmetry through the $x$ axis:
+The structure has mirror symmetry planes through the $X$ and $Y$ axes.
+The source breaks the mirror symmetry through the $Y$ axis, but we still have *odd* mirror symmetry through the $X$ axis:

 ```scm
 (set! symmetries (list (make mirror-sym (direction Y) (phase -1))))
 ```

-Note that we specify the plane by its normal, the $y$ direction.
-See also: [Exploiting Symmetry](../Exploiting_Symmetry.md).
+Note that we specify the plane by its normal, the $Y$ direction.
+See also [Exploiting Symmetry](../Exploiting_Symmetry.md).

 Finally, we need to tell Meep to [compute the flux spectrum](../Introduction.md#transmissionreflection-spectra) at the other end of the computational cell, after the holes but before the PML: